awsdocs/amazon-eks-user-guide/doc_source/adot-manage.md

    aws eks update-addon --cluster-name my-cluster --addon-name adot --addon-version v0.58.0-eksbuild.1 --resolve-conflicts PRESERVE
    ```

    The *PRESERVE* option preserves any custom settings that you've set for the add\-on\.
 For more information about other options for this setting, see [update\-addon](https://docs.aws.amazon.com/cli/latest/reference/eks/update-addon.html) in the Amazon EKS Command Line Reference\.
-For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+For more information about Amazon EKS add\-on configuration management, see [ Kubernetes field management](kubernetes-field-management.md)\.

 ## Remove the AWS Distro for OpenTelemetry \(ADOT\) Operator<a name="adot-remove"></a>
 +  You must delete the ADOT Collector resource separately from the ADOT Collector\.
 In this command, specify the YAML file that you used to deploy the ADOT Collector: